privacyguides/privacyguides.org/docs/about/jobs/journalist.md

 As a guideline, we expect roughly 3-5 articles a week that meet our quality standards, since we believe a well-researched article will take at least 8 hours to research and write on average.
 We realize some articles can be completed quickly, while others may take weeks or longer before publishing.
 You will be empowered to use your best judgement and prioritize your work accordingly.

+We are much more interested in articles that deeply cover the subject area than articles that cover the news of the day.

 Job requirements:

 - Excellent organization and communication skills.